 About L’Occitane Lavender Hand Cream

 I’d specifically purchased the Lavender range that came in a 75 ml silver and violet metal tube.
-My hands were dry after returning from an overseas trip and I didn’t mind pampering myself with some premium hand cream made from France.
+My hands were dry after returning from an overseas trip and I didn’t mind pampering myself with some premium hand cream made in France.

 Lifted from their marketing label, this is what L’Occitane Lavender Hand Cream promises:

-The smooth, light-textured Lavender Hand Cream, enriched with shea butter and P.D.O lavender essential oil, gently nourishes the hands, leaving them softly perfumed.
+Marketing Description: The smooth, light-textured Lavender Hand Cream, enriched with shea butter and P.D.O lavender essential oil, gently nourishes the hands, leaving them softly perfumed.

 What’s Good about L’Occitane Lavender Hand Cream